sagemathinc/cocalc/notes/final_push.md

        x - updated snap
        x - sage-5.10.rc1: http://boxen.math.washington.edu/home/release/sage-5.10.rc0/sage-5.10.rc0/
        - UPDATE database schema!!
+            - various tables for snapshots
+            - project sage_path
        - use the resend_all_commits in services for first startup, so that we don't loose all commits

+- [ ] (0:45?) ui: button to restart local hub sage server with message (relayed via hub) to local hub that does the restart (handled by local hub)

+---

+- [ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.

+- [ ] (1:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/code in hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.

 - [ ] (1:00?) snap: ability to download files directly from snapshots
 - [ ] (1:00?) snap: preview file when clicked on